 The central heating portion of a combi is on a pressurised closed loop system heated by the boiler as required.
-For domestic hot water the mains supply is fed direct to the boiler.
+For domestic hot water, the mains supply is fed directly to the boiler.
 This means no hot tank to refill and a constant supply of hot water at mains pressure.

 The issues with this type of system: